bravemaster3/AirBnB_clone/README.md

 This console project is an abstraction layer for our backend.

 In this first part of the project, we store and manipulate objects in a file storage

+The structure of the project is as follows:
+* A base model from which all other models inherit